Use backlink tools wisely! Link building & backlink analysis for professionals. Find the backlink tool that suits you best from our selection.

 In addition to the strength of a single backlink, many backlink tools also offer the possibility to assess the backlink power of an entire domain.
 For this purpose, all backlinks pointing to a website are aggregated and a domain strength is calculated.
 In this way, it is possible to evaluate at a glance how strong the backlink profile of an entire domain is and thus also its ranking advantage in Google.

 Generation of new backlinks

-Anyone who operates an active SEO management is not only constantly on the lookout for new content, but also for backlinks that link to this content.
+Anyone who operates active SEO management is not only constantly on the lookout for new content, but also for backlinks that link to this content.
 For this, a backlink tool is a great help.
 For example, you can regularly monitor the backlink profile or changes in the backlink structure of your competitors and identify new potential backlink sources.

 Functionality of backlink checker

-Most professional backlink tools available on the market have all the important functionalities to perform the individual steps of a backlink analysis.
+Most professional backlink tools available on the market have all the important functionalities to perform the individual steps of backlink analysis.
 But not every tool will meet your specific requirements equally well, as individual functions are often designed differently.